Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 Packaged.

-Photo: Cardboard print photo of cartoon Synergy computer.
+Cardboard color print photo of cartoon Synergy computer.

-Recording contract: Says "Mary Phillips & Kimber Benton", a reference to the episode "The Bands Break Up", and
+Says "Mary Phillips & Kimber Benton", and October 6, 1986.
+This is a reference to the episode "The Bands Break Up", and

-probably a hint that those two dolls were soon to be released the next year from that episode.
+probably a hint that those two dolls were soon to be released the next year from that episode, which they were.

 Memo: